 Aocnel (MH627v)

-This black-line drawing of the simplex glyph for the personal name Aocnel (perhaps "Good for Nothing," attested here as a man's name) shows what may be a fruit or vegetable with greenery (not colored here) on the top and perhaps a stem at the bottom.
-A hand to the left of the food item grasps a tool with which, perhaps, to cut it.
+This black-line drawing of the simplex glyph for the personal name Aocnel (perhaps "Good for Nothing," attested here as a man's name) shows what may be a tomato, pumpkin, or a gourd with greenery (not colored here) on the top and perhaps a stem at the bottom.
+This just might be an ayotl (squash), employed by the tlacuilo as a near homophone for Aoc-.
+A hand to the left of the food item grasps a tool with which, perhaps, to stir and mix (-nel) something in what could become a cup.
+See how this relates to other glyphs for Aocnel and to the glyph Tlanenel, below, which seem to have something to do with mixing.

 Aoc (an adverb) means no longer.
 Nel was originally short for nelli (an adjective), true, but James Lockhart explains that it became ubiquitous in particle combinations, losing the meaning of "true."
 See Lockhart's explanation in our Online Nahuatl Dictionary entry for canel.